chloerudals/DLIP_LAB4/README.md

 Or You can follow the instructions from the yolov5 GitHub repository. [(requirements)](https://github.com/ultralytics/yolov5/blob/master/requirements.txt)

 ### Follow the steps for setting YOLO V5 in the Anaconda.
->   Before starting, check your gpu to match the version
+>   Before starting, check your gpu to match the version.
 >
 >       # create a conda env name=yolov5 (you can change your env name)
 >       conda create -n yolov5 python=3.8